LARGER THAN LIFE: GAGGAN

 Having topped the Asia’s 50 Best Restaurant list for the 3rd year running in 2017, the new year welcomed the restaurant team with the inaugural release of the Michelin Guide in Bangkok, landing Gaggan straight in with 2 Michelin stars as well as placing them number 7 overall worldwide.
 In 2018, Gaggan was once again crowned #1 on Asia's 50 Best and climbing to fifth place on the World's 50 Best list.

 In 2019, Gaggan secure the #4 spot in the world, #2 in Asia and has retained his 2 Michelin stars for the 2nd year running.

 Head Chef at Gaggan – Rydo Anton

-Gaggan, 68/1 Soi Langsuan, Ploenchit Road Lumpini Khet Pathum Wan, Krung Thep Maha Nakhon 10330, Bangkok, Thailand.
+Gaggan, 68/1 Soi Langsuan, Ploenchit Road Lumpini Khet Pathum Wan, Krung Thep Maha Nakhon 10330, Bangkok, Thailand (now closed).